The Outing (film)

-The Outing is a 1987 American supernatural slasher film directed by Tom Daley, and starring Deborah Winters, James Huston, Andra St. Ivanyi, Scott Bankston, and Red Mitchell.
-It follows a group of teenagers spending the night in a natural history museum who are stalked by the spirit of a malevolent jinn released from an ancient lamp.
+The Outing (originally titled The Lamp) is a 1987 American supernatural slasher film directed by Tom Daley, and starring Deborah Winters, James Huston, Andra St. Ivanyi, Scott Bankston, and Red Mitchell.
+It follows a group of teenagers spending the night in a natural history museum who are stalked by the spirit of a malevolent djinn released from an ancient lamp.

 The film was originally released in the United Kingdom as The Lamp on April 28, 1987, though it was released as The Outing for in the United States on September 11 of the same year with about 2 minutes of cuts, along with a different opening score.

 The film was shot on location in Houston and Galveston, Texas, as well as Los Angeles.

 Plot

 In 1893, a young Arab girl arrives in Galveston, Texas as a stowaway on a ship with her mother.
 Her mother dons a magical bracelet, and lies helplessly on the boat as a malevolent jinn murders everyone on board.
 The girl manages to flee the scene, taking with her a brass lamp and the bracelet.

 Many years later, three criminals—two men and a woman—burglarize a mansion owned by the now-elderly woman.
 When confronted by the criminals, the woman attempts to fight them, but one of the men, Harley, kills her with a hatchet.
 Harley finds the brass lamp in a lock box.
 Unbeknownst to him, the genie is released from inside and possesses the old woman's corpse, violently murdering the three burglars.

 After surveying the crime scene, an officer sends the evidence, including the lamp and bracelet, for display at the Houston Museum of Natural Science.
 From inside the lamp, the genie observes the museum's curator, Dr. Bressling, cataloguing the newly arrived artifacts.
 Dr. Bressling later determines the brass lamp dates back to 3500 BC.
 The museum archaeologist, Dr. Wallace, is visited by his teenage daughter, Alex, who surreptitiously tries on the bracelet.
 She and her father subsequently get into an argument about his demanding work schedule, during which Alex tells him she wishes he would die.
 Afterward, Alex finds herself unable to remove the bracelet from her wrist, and notices a red jewel on the lamp glowing in conjunction with the bracelet.

 The next day, Alex and her classmates take a field trip to the museum.
 There, Dr. Wallace greets Alex's teacher, Eve, whom he is dating.
 Alex secretly enters her father's office to further inspect the lamp, during which the jinn possesses her.
 After, Alex convinces her boyfriend Ted and her friends — couples Babs and Ross, and Gwen and Terry — to go on an "outing" to secretly spend the night at the museum.
 Alex's abusive ex-boyfriend, Mike, learns of the outing and plans to sabotage it.
 Meanwhile, the genie levitates Dr. Bressling's body and decapitates him with a ceiling fan in his office.
 It also uses a spear to murder an opera-singing security guard who works in the museum.